David O. Moberg: Early life and education

+Career

 Moberg taught sociology for nineteen years at Bethel College, St. Paul Minnesota and in 1968 was appointed Professor of Sociology at Marquette University until he retired in 1991.
 He founded the Association for the Development of Religious Information Systems (ADRIS), an organization dedicated to promoting a global network of religious information exchange.
 From 1962 to 1964 he served as the editor of the Journal of the American Scientific Affiliation.
 He has also been president of the Association for the Sociology of Religion, the Religious Research Association and the Wisconsin Sociological Association.

 During the 1950s he wrote various academic articles that studied the role of religion and particularly of Christianity in the lives of aged persons.
 Moberg spent time as a Fulbright professor in the Netherlands and discussed sociological aspects of Dutch religious activities and Dutch society in the early 1960s.
 The 1960s witnessed the publication of his co-written book with Robert Gray The Church and the Older Person (1962).
 This book was based on the PhD research of both authors, and charted the sociological function of religion in the lives of older people.
 The book included a sociological survey of some 200 persons living in seven aged care facilities in Minneapolis and St. Paul, and interviews with older persons who participated in the activities of two large Chicago-area churches.
 Several of Moberg's later publications have concentrated the use of sociological studies into the role of religion in the lives of older persons in urban America, as well as the implications of the aging process upon the function of Protestant clergy and the need for theological curricula to include practical study in gerontology.
 In the 1970s and 1980s, he played a major role in developing the National Interfaith Coalition on Aging.
 His literary output in the sociology of aged persons prompted James Seeber to describe Moberg as the "godfather of the religion and aging research field."